ashukid/Deploy-keras-model-on-Heroku/README.md

 ### Aptfile :
-Downloads all the dependencies that for linux machines that are installed by apt-get
+Downloads all the dependencies required for linux machines that are installed by apt-get

 ### Procfile
 Command to run after model is deployed on Heroku